Skip to content

 Range determination converts the wound pattern and the clothing examination into a distance band that tells the investigator and the court whether the shot was muzzle-on-skin (strongly suggestive of suicide or close-quarter homicide), from within arm's reach, or from across a room.
 Under the Bharatiya Nyaya Sanhita 2023, the line between culpable homicide and murder, and between murder and an accidental discharge defence, often hinges on this single estimate.

-NTA tests the topic as a four-category frame for handguns and rifles.
-The categories are wound-pattern bands that shift with the weapon, the cartridge and the clothing, not rigid distances.
-Learn the diagnostic signature of each band first.
+The four categories are wound-pattern bands that shift with the weapon, the cartridge and the clothing, not rigid distances.

 The bands are weapon-specific.
 A short-barrelled snub-nosed revolver loses powder grains faster than a long-barrelled rifle, so test firing with the same weapon and ammunition is the only honest way to fix the band.